DConnellyII/Lyft-Bay-Wheels/README.md

 <a name="etl"></a>
 ## Extract, Transform, Load: :magic_wand:
-The data was provided in 5 separate CSV's.
-I checked the shape of the original data, renamed some data for accuracy and verified and changed a few datatypes.
-We also checked for any null values in the dataset and dropped them.
-Once our data checked out, I exported the merged data into a single CSV.
+The data was provided in 5 separate CSV's so I started by combining them all into 1 CSV.
 ![ETL01](images/etl_images/etl_01.png)

+I then checked the shape of the original data to see how many rows and columns I would be working with.
+From there, I checked the name of the columns because I needed to rename some data for accuracy.
 ![ETL02](images/etl_images/etl_02.png)

+I also checked for any null values in the dataset to determine if it was worth having them or if they could be dropped to improve the analysis.
+There were 745 start and end stations that were missing.
+I assume these may be bikes that were used but never docked so it didn't allow for any information to be recorded.
+There were also 49,376 birth years and 49,370 genders that were not recorded.
+This could be that the users didn't want to record any personal information of themselves.
+Being that it was around 5% of the data, I decided to dropped them.
 ![ETL03](images/etl_images/etl_03.png)

+Then, I verified and changed a few datatypes and once the data checked out, I exported the merged data into a single CSV.
 ![ETL04](images/etl_images/etl_04.png)